genestack/user-docs/docs/user-guide/doc-odm-user-guide/single-cell.md

 ### Uploading via script

-Curators can upload and link Cell metadata groups to ODM using the [import_ODM_data script](../../tools/odm-sdk/terminal/study/uploading-study.md).
+Curators can upload and link Cell metadata groups to ODM using the [odm_import_data script](../../tools/odm-sdk/terminal/study/uploading-study.md).
 This extension allows you to include Cell groups in the same import workflow as other metadata entities (Studies, Samples, Libraries, and Preparations), ensuring a consistent and automated data-loading process.